Kavita Krishnamurthy: Playback singing

 The 1990s thrust Kavita into being known as one of the leading female playback singers.
-Her performance as a singer in the film 1942, composed by R. D. Burman, won her much popular acclaim.
-With a string of hits from 1942, Yaraana, Agni Sakshi and Khamoshi, Kavita Krishnamurthy established herself as a leading female playback singer, alongside Alka Yagnik.
+Her performance as a singer in the film 1942:A Love Story, composed by R. D. Burman, won her much popular acclaim.
+With a string of hits from 1942:A Love Story, Yaraana, Agni Sakshi,Mohra and Khamoshi, Kavita Krishnamurthy established herself as a leading female playback singer, alongside Alka Yagnik.
 She went on to work with several music directors of the 1990s Hindi films, such as Bappi Lahiri, Anand–Milind, A. R. Rahman, Rajesh Roshan, Raamlaxman, Ismail Darbar, Himesh Reshammiya, Aadesh Shrivastava, Nadeem-Shravan, Jatin–Lalit, Viju Shah and Anu Malik.
 Her work with A. R. Rahman and Ismail Darbar remain some of the most critically acclaimed renditions of the last two decades.
 During her stint as a playback singer, she sang duets with the leading male singers of her time.
 Early in her career, she sang duets with Kishore Kumar, Mohammed Rafi and Shailendra Singh.
 Her most prolific works were with the leading singers of the 1990s are Amit Kumar, Mohammad Aziz, Udit Narayan, Kumar Sanu, S. P. Balasubrahmanyam and Abhijeet.
 She has also sung with younger singers in the 2000s such as Sonu Nigam, Shaan and Babul Supriyo.
 Her female duets mostly have been with Alka Yagnik, then with Anuradha Paudwal and Sadhana Sargam with a few duets also with Lata Mangeshkar and Asha Bhosle.
 During the 90s and early 2000s, Kavita Krishnamurthy alongside Alka Yagnik sang mostly for leading ladies.

 As she actively started exploring fusion music, Kavita traveled around the world, including the US, UK, UAE, Europe, Africa, Australia, East Asia, the Middle East, and South America.
 She has performed in concert halls including Royal Albert Hall in London, The Kennedy Center in Washington, D.C., Madison Square Garden, The Lincoln Center in New York City, the Zhongshan Music Hall in Beijing, The Esplanade in Singapore, The Putra Jaya World Trade Centre in Kuala Lumpur, and Gewandhaus Leipzigm.